alex-toy/DotNET7Projects/README.md

 # .NET 7 Projects

+## Generic Repository and Unit of Work .NET 7

+In this project, we will see how you can implement the Generic Repository Pattern and Unit of Work.This pattern provides the following benefits:
+- reduces redundancy of code,
+- forces developper to work using the same pattern,
+- creates possibility of less error,
+- makes it easy to maintain the centralized data access logic.

+We will dive deep into Entity Framework Relations types : One to Many, One to One and Many to Many.

 ## Create and use JSON Web Tokens with .NET 7

 JSON Web Tokens (JWT) are a standard for representing claims securely between two parties.
 They are typically used to authenticate users and authorize their access to certain resources.
 In this project, we'll see how to implement JWT authentication in a .NET 7 Web API using Entity Framework.